Borel's rank theorem for Artin $L$-functions: Rational equivariant algebraic -theory spectra of number fields

 It now follows from Serre's theorem on the finiteness of stable homotopy groups of spheres that

 The second part of the claim follows by applying the lax-monoidal Eilenberg-MacLane functor $H$ to the structure map $\Lbb\otimes_\Z V\to V$ of $V$ as an $\Lbb$-vector space. \end{proof} \begin{lem} Let $G$ be a finite group and $X$ be a na\"ive $G$-spectrum with rational homotopy groups.
-Then
+Then we have an isomorphism of abelian groups.

-\end{lem} \begin{proof} This follows from the fact that the group cohomology of a finite group $G$ with rational coefficients vanish in positive degrees.
+\end{lem} \begin{proof} This follows from the fact that the group cohomology of a finite group $G$ with rational coefficients vanishes in positive degrees.
 As a result, the homotopy fixed point spectral sequence

 is concentrated in the $(s=0)$-line, yielding an isomorphism $\pi_*(X^{hG})\cong [\pi_*(X)]^G$. \end{proof} \Cref{thm:QB_gal} can now be translated into a description of the rational $G$-equivariant homotopy type of the algebraic $K$-theory spectrum $K(\Ocal_{\Fbb})$.
-First, we lift the Dirichlet/Borel regulator maps on algebraic $K$-groups described in \Cref{sec:background} to an equivariant map between na\"ive rational $G$-spectra. \begin{thm} Let $\Fbb$ be a number field and $G=\gal(\Fbb/\Q)$.
-Denote by $kr$ the connective cover of Atiyah's $C_2$-equivariant Real $K$-theory spectrum, and by $S^0_\Rbb$ the Moore spectrum $M(\Rbb)$.
+First, we lift the Dirichlet/Borel regulator maps on algebraic $K$-groups described in \Cref{sec:background} to an equivariant map between na\"ive rational $G$-spectra. \begin{thm} Let $\Fbb$ be a number field and $G=\gal(\Fbb/\Q)$ be Galois group of $\Fbb$ over $\Q$, i.e. the group of field automorphisms of $\Fbb$ over $\Q$.
+Denote by $kr$ the connective cover of Atiyah's $C_2$-equivariant Real $K$-theory spectrum.
+For a topological space $X$, denote its suspension spectrum by $\Sigma_+^{\infty}X$.
 Then there is a $G$-equivariant map of spectra

 whose induced map on $\pi_{2n-1}$ is the Dirichlet/Borel regulator map $R^n_{\Fbb}$. \end{thm} \begin{proof} Following the description of $G$-equivariant Dirichlet and Borel regulator maps in \Cref{sec:background}, it suffices to lift the maps $\lambda_{2n-1}$ in \eqref{eqn:assemble_emb} and $e_{2n-1}$ in \eqref{eqn:KC_reg} to equivariant maps between na\"ive $G$-spectra.